railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Routings define the assembly operations to be done in workcenters for manufacturing a certain product.
 They are usually attached to Bills of Materials which will define the assembly of products required for manufacture or for finished products.

-A routing can be defined directly in a Bill of Materials or through the menu *Manufacturing > Configuration > Routings*.
+A routing can be defined directly in a Bill of Materials or through the menu :menuselection:`Manufacturing --> Configuration --> Routings`.
 A routing has a name, a code and a description.
 Later in this chapter you'll see that a routing can also be associated with a stock location.
 That enable you to indicate where assembly takes place.

 .. figure:: images/mrp_routing.png
    :align: center